Missouri voting guide: What to know about the 2022 election

 U.S. House of Representatives

 Members of the U.S. House are re-elected every two years, so every representative in Missouri is on the ballot this year.
-However, not all primaries are competitive.
+As with the Senate, the Democratic majority is thin enough that eyes will be focused on whether it will hold through the general election.

 Another thing to note: Your congressional district might be different this year than it was before.
 Following the 2020 census, the Missouri General Assembly approved a redistricting plan that creates new congressional maps, rearranging the boundaries of House districts.